Paradise Worldwide wants to help Gen AI platforms become licensed - and get rightsholders paid in the process - Music Business Worldwide

 Boege says: “Our Gen AI project is called Paradise AI Kitchen and we started to release music in October.
 It is curated by humans and generated by [AI].
 With the help of the Fraunhofer IDMT Institute, we were able to develop a system, which helps us better understand the AI licensing process but also enables our clients to use AI as a creative tool.”

-Here, Boge tells us more about Paradise Worldwide’s positioning in the market, his ambitions for the monetization of training data, and the expansion of the legal generative music AI sector…
+Here, Boege tells us more about Paradise Worldwide’s positioning in the market, his ambitions for the monetization of training data, and the expansion of the legal generative music AI sector…

 Tell us about your broader activities in the industry leading up to the development of the All Rights model?